(1836 - 1903)

 Branch of Service: Infantry

 After college, he studied law and was admitted to the bar in 1858.
 He was Solicitor of Bradford County in 1861.
-He entered the Army in September 1861 as Major of the 50th Pennsylvania.
+He entered the Army mustering on 30 September 1861 as Major of the 50th Pennsylvania Infantry.

-He was promoted to Lieutenant Colonel in August 1863 on the death of LCol Brenholtz and commanded the regiment until mustered out at the expiration of his service in October 1864.
+He was promoted to Lieutenant Colonel in August 1863 on the death of Lieutenant Colonel Brenholtz, and commanded the regiment until mustered out at the expiration of his service in October 1864.

 Overton Township, Bradford County, Pennsylvania was formed in 1853, and is named for his father, also a lawyer (and later coal man).